CGnTLab/c_RCDI_prognostic_risk_model/README.md

 ## Predictive capability of the c-RCDI

 - c-RCDI was used to distinguish patients into high- and low-risk groups, based on the optimal cutoff from the "survival" package in R.
-- Kaplan-Meier and area under receiver operating characteristics (AUROC) analyses were performed for the predictive capability of the c-RCDI
+- Kaplan-Meier (KM) and area under receiver operating characteristics (AUROC) analyses were performed for the predictive capability of the c-RCDI

 ## Hierarchical clustering of the patients based on the gene signature